meza/trance-stack/README.md

 ### Sentry integration

-The stack uses [Sentry](https://sentry.io) for error reporting.
+We use [Sentry](https://sentry.io) for error reporting.
 You will need to create an account with them and set up a new project.

 When you have your project set up, head to the project settings and copy the `DSN` and paste it